 Don’t ask to have your herring with mayonnaise on top – you’ll be laughed at and told that it’s not a hamburger.
 Also, watch out for the birds (meeuwen), they’re cunningly fast and your tasty meal will disappear within seconds.

 Also typically Dutch is vla, a creamy dessert made from custard and cooked milk, and normally sold in cartons (debate still exists as to whether one eats vla or drinks it).
-A trip to Albert Heijn, Hoogvliet or any other fine Dutch supermarket will unearth such scrumptious vla flavours such vanilla, caramel, chocolate and banana.
+A trip to Albert Heijn, Hoogvliet, or any other fine Dutch supermarket will unearth such scrumptious vla flavours such vanilla, caramel, chocolate, and banana.
 They’re certainly worth a try.

 The Dutch are also suckers for sweets or drop.
-It isn’t only children you’ll see at sweet shop Jamin filling up paper bags with liquorice and other sugary things that your dentist would advise you against.
+It isn’t only children you’ll see at sweet shop Jamin filling up paper bags with licorice and other sugary things that your dentist would advise you against.
 Hailing from The Hague are Haagsche Hopjes, a caramel and coffee sweet that’s slightly reminiscent of Werther’s Original.
-Another The Hague exclusive is Haagse Kakker, a not-so-photogenic pastry that’s technically named after faeces (just Google the translation of kak).
+Another The Hague exclusive is Haagse Kakker, a not-so-photogenic pastry that’s technically named after feces (just Google the translation of kak).

 Fries are also a standard snack here and you will almost certainly find a vendor selling frites or patat on almost every corner you turn.
 Oh, and you’re spoilt for choice toppings-wise.
 I’m never sure whether to go for patat met (fries with mayonnaise) or patatje oorlog (fries with mayonnaise, sate sauce and onions), which translates as “war chips”.
 A curious name indeed.

-Sate sauce, a spicy mixture of peanuts, kecap manis, ginger, chilli and turmeric, is widespread in the Netherlands due to the sizeable Indonesian population in the country.
+Sate sauce, a spicy mixture of peanuts, kecap manis, ginger, chili and turmeric, is widespread in the Netherlands due to the sizeable Indonesian population in the country.
 Trying Dutch cheese also goes without saying.